flokli/esp8266/README.md

  - Now, connect VCC (3.3V!), GND, RX and TX as usual

-Use `minicom -b 115200 -D /dev/tty--- -s` to get the serial console.
+Use `minicom -b 9600 -D /dev/tty--- -s` to get the serial console.
 Set Hardware Flow Control to "No".

+Attention: always make sure mincom is not running while flashing firmware or uploading files.
+You can temporary suspend it by pressing Ctrl-A,J.

 ### Bootloader
 The bootloader is set to a strange baud rate (74766 8N1 with 13,375µs).